 In addition to receiving a $4,000 scholarship, recipients participate in a rigorous and exciting Leadership Development Program while enrolled at Fredonia.
 The scholarships are renewable for up to four years as long as the student maintains the required academic standards and housing requirements.

-To complete the application you will need to provide:
+To complete the online scholarship application by February 15, 2021, you will need to provide:

 High School Transcript